Kazhnuz/awesome-gnome/README.md

 - [Ring-GTK](https://ring.cx/) is a Ring GTK/GNOME client.
 - [GNOME Twitch](http://gnome-twitch.vinszent.com/) is a Twitch GTK/GNOME client.
 - [Haguichi](https://www.haguichi.net/) is a graphical frontend for Hamachi on Linux.
+- [Transmission Remote GNOME](https://github.com/TingPing/transmission-remote-gnome) is a remote client for the Transmission torrent daemon.

+### Multimedia

 - [Webmusic](https://github.com/badcel/webmusic) is an application that integrate web-based music browser to your desktop.
 - [Nuvola Player](https://tiliado.eu/nuvolaplayer/) is a runtime for web-based music streaming services providing more native user experience and integration with Linux desktop environments.
-- [Transmission Remote GNOME](https://github.com/TingPing/transmission-remote-gnome) is a remote client for the Transmission torrent daemon.
 - [Vocal](https://github.com/needle-and-thread/vocal) is a powerful, beautiful, and simple podcast client for the modern free desktop.

-### Content Applications

 - [GNOME MPV](https://github.com/gnome-mpv/gnome-mpv) is an UI for the MPV media player for GNOME.
 - [Lollypop](https://github.com/gnumdk/lollypop) is a music application for GNOME.
 - [GRadio](https://github.com/haecker-felix/gradio/) is a client for web-based radio in GNOME.
+- [Parlatype](http://gkarsay.github.io/parlatype/) is an audio player specialized for transcription.
+- [Pulseeffect](https://github.com/wwmm/pulseeffects) is a limiter, compressor, reverberation, equalizer and auto volume effects for Pulseaudio applications.

+### Graphics

+- [Coulr](https://github.com/Huluti/Coulr) lets you convert between RGB and hexadecimal codes for colours.
+- [GColor 3](https://hjdskes.github.io/projects/gcolor3/) is a GTK3 color picker for GNOME.
 - [GThumb](https://wiki.gnome.org/Apps/gthumb) is a powerfull and advanced application to manage your photos and image in GNOME.

+### Tools

+- [Catfish](https://launchpad.net/catfish-search) search application, created for XFCE but follow the GNOME HIG.
+- [Tilix](https://github.com/gnunn1/terminix/) is a tiling terminal emulator for GNOME.
+- [GPaste](https://github.com/Keruspe/GPaste) is a clipboard manager for GNOME (that is composed of both an applicaiton and an extension).
+- [Peek](https://github.com/phw/peek) is a simple screen recorder that saves your recording as a GIF.
+- [NFO Viewer](https://github.com/otsaloma/nfoview) is a simple viewer for NFO files, beating text editors with preset font and encoding settings and clickable hyperlink support.
+- [Paperwork](https://github.com/openpaperwork/paperwork) is a personal document manager for scanned documents and PDFs.

+### System

+- [systemd Manager](https://github.com/mmstick/systemd-manager) is a tool to control graphically systemd.

 ### Others